twalt007/lfz-dev/MAC_INSTRUCTIONS.md

 ---

-## Entering and Exiting the Environment
+## Entering and Exiting the Development Environment

+1. Close your Terminal window.
+2. Open a new Terminal window by pressing `Command (⌘) + Space`, typing Terminal, and pressing `Enter`.
-1. Open a new Terminal window.
-Type `lfz-dev` and press enter.
+3. Type `lfz-dev` and press enter.
 Your prompt should change.
-2. Type `whoami` and press `Enter`.
+4. Type `whoami` and press `Enter`.
 The output should be `dev`.
-3. Type `ls -a` and press `Enter`.
+5. Type `ls -a` and press `Enter`.
 The output should include `lfz`.
-4. Type `exit` and press `Enter` to exit the development environment and return to your normal Terminal session.
+6. Type `exit` and press `Enter` to exit the development environment and return to your normal Terminal session.
-5. To return to the development environment, type `lfz-dev` and press `Enter`.
+7. To return to the development environment, type `lfz-dev` and press `Enter`.

 ![Entering Development Environment](__env__/macos/entering-dev-env.gif)